Partzkoh-Paradise/OnionBrowser/SECURITY.md

 and we'll work hard to fix it, but please be aware, that on iOS, there's a lot outside of our control.

-Onion Browser is basically browser chrome around the Webkit rendering engine and some code to make sure, all traffic is going through Orbot's Tor Network Extension.
+Partzkoh Browser is basically browser chrome around the Webkit rendering engine and some code to make sure, all traffic is going through Orbot's Tor Network Extension.